-This veggie meatloaf is passed down from my mom.
+This veggie meatloaf is a family recipe passed down from my mom.
 She would make a vegetarian version of this meatloaf growing up and it was one of my favorite meals!

 Below are the core ingredients that we’ll be using in this flavorful, “meaty” loaf:

-- Beyond Sausages: I chose to use the sausages over the patties since the package contained 14 oz of ‘meat’.
+- Beyond Meat: The star of our recipe, providing a hearty, meat-like texture that replaces ground beef.
+I chose to use the sausages over the patties since the package contained 14 oz of ‘meat’.
 They also have a more compact consistency which will help hold the meatloaf together.
-If you don’t have Beyond Meat Sausages, you can substitute the Beyond Burger or their packages of Beyond Beef.
-Just be sure to use the same amount.
-You could even use Impossible Burger in this recipe.

 - Just Egg: Typical meatloaf calls for eggs to bind everything together.
 Today I’m substituting in a little bit of Just Egg.
 You can now find this at your local grocery store (I get mine from Kroger).